Last Updated on June 5, 2023

 Most companies also prefer people to be diagnosed later in life, and may offer better rates.
 While other life insurance companies are simply worried about a person’s complete health profile.

 It’s even now possible for children with Type 1 Diabetes to obtain a life insurance policy as a child with Diabetes.
 We’ve helped several families find policies on their type 1 children of ages 0 to 25.

 In most cases, younger applicants have the immediate upper hand – however, when it comes to age of onset, having been diagnosed at a more mature age bodes better for premium rates.
 Diabetes can take a real toll on the vascular, nervous, and endocrine systems and has the potential to cause quite a few undesirable complications and health risks.

 The longer you’ve had, or will have, diabetes, the more liability you are presumed to present.
-So, if you’re 50 and have just recently been diagnosed with diabetes, don’t assume that you’re chances are slim for obtaining a quality policy at an affordable premium.
-It’s also important to note that it’s possible to obtain a diabetic life insurance policy for a child with diabetes.
+So, if you’re 50 and have just recently been diagnosed with diabetes, don’t assume that your chances are slim for obtaining a quality policy at an affordable premium.
+Some life insurance companies may consider for Standard, or even Preferred life insurance rates.